-You must have a family membership valid through June 2019 to take advantage of the member rate.
+You must have a family membership valid through the program to take advantage of the member rate.

 About the Marine Science Fellowship Program

-- To give students a greater understanding of the field of Marine Biology through inquiry, investigation, and hands-on experiences at Seacoast Science Center, fostering individuals’ special interests
+- To give students a greater understanding of the field of Marine Biology through inquiry, investigation, and hands-on experiences at Seacoast Science Center, and by fostering individuals’ special interests

 - To expose students to a range of careers in marine biology and provide opportunities for them to engage with visiting professionals

-• Speakers and fields trips will be added throughout the semester
+• Speakers and fields trips will be added throughout the program.

 How to Apply